cultivate-hfc/gfc-api-docs/source/includes/_consensus_history.md

 ### Decay & Weighting

-A record may also contain parameters indicating decay and weighting settings that were used to calculate the consensus.
+Records contain parameters indicating decay and weighting settings that were used to calculate the consensus.
 Decay settings generally work by subsetting the individual-level forecasts that are fed to the aggregation algorithm.
 Weighting applies different weights to different forecasters when calculating the consensus (e.g. more accurate forecasters may have their opinions weighted more heavily).

 > Request: